• Menu

 Food menu option

 The BA staff are always courteous and I have only on few instances not enjoyed their service.
-Mostly it has to do with the moodiness of crew but as humans, they could simply just be having a bad day.
+Mostly it has to do with the moodiness of the crew but as humans, they could simply just be having a bad day.

 Overall I do find them polite and if asked they will provide you with what you need.
 They are not overly polite like some Middle Eastern carriers, however, so don’t expect that.